zynksoftware/Zynk-Workflow/_docs/Xero-Connector/Connecting-to-Xero.md

 8. You will be presented with a page containing a Consumer Key for the new app, enter this in the Consumer Key section back in the Zynk Connection Wizard.

-9. Ensure the correct private key file (ending in .pfx) is displayed in the Certificate File section of Zynk then selection Finish.
+9. Ensure the correct private key file (ending in .pfx) is displayed in the Certificate File section of Zynk then select Finish.

 ## Settings